Serving our Community for over 50 Years – 1971–2021

 Bryan attended Madison Area Technical College

-(1984–86) for an Auto Body Tech degree after graduating in 1984 from Sauk Prairie High School.
+(1984–86) for an Auto Body Tech degree after graduating 1984 from Sauk Prairie High School.
 He worked with Everett through high school and beyond, although Bryan’s first Mustang pedal car painting experience was when he was a young boy with his father, Everett.
 Later in his teens, he would attend towing shows with his father and hang out at the shop to work odd jobs until he completed his education and worked full-time with his father, Everett.

 Bryan and Jennifer were married in 1988 and have resided west of Prairie du Sac since 1990.
-They have two sons, Adam and Jacob Niles, who now live in the Madison area; both sons work in the technology industries.
+They have two sons, Adam and Jacob Niles, who now live in Madison; both work in the technology industries.
 Bryan and Jennifer enjoy cruising in their Mustangs and attending car shows and autocross races.
 Bryan owns a Vintage Burgundy 1966 Ford Mustang Convertible, a Raven Black 1966 Ford Mustang Fastback, and a Jalapeno Red 1986 Ford Mustang GT.
 His car restoration hobby meshed into Everett’s Body Shop & Towing, Inc. Bryan has restored numerous classic cars for his clients.
 He also offers parts from Mustang Parts Mall.

 View Classic Car Restoration projects.